 Located directly under the Max Brewer Memorial Highway (the main bridge).
 This place has an outside tiki bar and great views.
 This is the hot spot, and it gets packed.
 They have a super happy hour with a killer margarita, and they have a diverse menu.
 We’ve eaten everything from gator to crab and back.
 It’s not a high-end restaurant, it’s casual, but the food is good, and the atmosphere is the beach!
 It’s directly on the water, but you can’t drive your boat up and park.

 - We have been boating out of Titusville for three years.
 We have never had any issues or encountered any crime!

 - You must wear water shoes!
 Unfortunately, some people have left broken bottles on the island.
 The glass is not always noticeable.
 We clean up and remove any glass we find, please do the same.

 - Don’t leave any trash anywhere; it’s dangerous and illegal.

-- Don’t poop on the islands, they have no way of breaking down human waste.
+- Don’t poop on the islands; they have no way of breaking down human waste.
 This ultimately means it will eventually make it into the lagoon – gross!
-Bring bags and take your waste with you.
+Bring bags and take your trash with you.
 Better yet, relieve yourself before you head out for the day.

 - The weather changes on a dime in Florida.
 If you go up as far past the bridge, you need at least 30 minutes to outrun a storm, trust me on this; we nearly had an accident once when we did not get out quick enough, and someone called the rescue services.
 We made it back safe, but we were the last boat in.